Recovering Compensation Following a Bus Accident

 Unfortunately, dealing with a state operated agency like SEPTA presents its own set of legal issues that often complicate cases for accident victims.
 First, state agencies are often protected by sovereign immunity, meaning that an individual cannot sue the state agency directly if they were hurt in a bus accident except in certain cases authorized by the legislature.
 And even if it is authorized by the legislature, there may be limits to how much you can recover for your injuries, meaning that you may not be able to receive adequate compensation without a lawyers assistance.

 Second, there may be specific laws that control various aspects of lawsuits against transportation systems like SEPTA.
-Because of the complications of SEPTA bus accident cases, it is important to have the assistance of a qualified Philadelphia attorney to help you with your case.
+Because of the complications of SEPTA bus accident cases, it is important to have the assistance of a qualified Philadelphia bus accident lawyer to help you with your case.
 Transportation systems like SEPTA are called common carriers and are subject to certain standards of care for their passengers.
 This means that SEPTA is responsible to fulfill that high standard of care when transporting passengers and must ensure that passengers are kept safe.
 Otherwise, they will be considered under the law to have acted negligently.
-However, there may still be issues of sovereign immunity because of SEPTAs position as a state agency.
-Your SEPTA accident lawyer will help you understand how to pursue your claim and work to ensure that you receive the right amount of compensation for your injuries.
+However, there may still be issues of sovereign immunity because of SEPTA's position as a state agency.
+A lawyer who knows about SEPTA cases will help you understand how to pursue your claim and work to ensure that you receive the right amount of compensation for your injuries.

-The lawyers at the Law Offices of Joel J. Kofsky know that it can be intimidating to pursue a claim against a government agency like SEPTA.
+The lawyers at Philly Injury Lawyer know that it can be intimidating to pursue a claim against a government agency like SEPTA.
 We do not want bus accident victims to feel that they have to handle their case alone, and we will work zealously on your behalf to ensure your rights are protected and that you are compensated for all of your injuries, property damage, and any other damage or expenses caused by the accident.
 Contact our office right away for a free consultation with one of our attorneys at the hospital, at your home, or at our offices.

 Thousands of people in Philadelphia and the surrounding metropolitan area count on SEPTA, or the Southeastern Pennsylvania Transportation Authority, to get them from place to place safely.
 SEPTA is the sixth largest rapid transit system in the United States based on ridership (serving around 4.5 million people), and it operates 121 bus routes in the Philadelphia area, most within the confines of the city itself.
 With the number of buses on the road and passengers on each bus, the chances of an accident involving a SEPTA bus are relatively high, which can be a frightening reality to the number of people who count on them to provide safe transportation.
 Furthermore, the results of such an accident can have significant effects on those riding the bus.